-One thing I find often as a Orange County wedding photographer is the couple doesn’t think they would photograph well.
+One thing I find often as an LA wedding photographer is the couple doesn’t think they would photograph well.
 Anna and Kyle were no different, but we each absolutely loved their pictures.
 We had a fun time and got something a little different from this.
-Though, of course being mainly a natural light photographer, I also shot some great pictures in the alley behind the bar.
+Though, of course, being mainly a natural light photographer, I also shot some great pictures in the alley behind the bar.
 Sometimes it’s important to remember that we can create something awesome out of something ordinary like a back alley and a bar.

 Anna and Kyle are getting married this fall at the Padua Hills Theatre in Claremont, California.
-We are so excited for their Padua Hills Theatre wedding.
+We are so excited about their upcoming wedding.
 I hope you enjoy their love story….